gbharathit/DS-4002-Project-3/README.md

 ## Section 2: Map of Documentation

-*1. DataFolder*
+*1. DATA Folder*

 * Beagle/, FrenchBulldog/, GermanShepherd/, GoldenRetriever/, MiniaturePoodle/, Schnauzer/, ShihTzu/, SiberianHusky/ – Each folder contains PNG images of the corresponding breed.
 * metadata.csv – CSV file containing image IDs and corresponding breed labels for reproducibility.

-*2. OUTPUT*
+*2. OUTPUT Folder*

-* class_distribution.png – Plot showing the number of images per breed.
+* classdistributionplot.jpg – Plot showing the number of images per breed.
+* heightplot.png – Histogram of image heights across all images.
-* sample_images.png – Grid of sample images from all eight breeds.
+* widthplot.png – Histogram of image widths across all images.

 *3. SCRIPTSFolder*

+* ClassDistributionPlot.Rmd – Script used to create the class distribution plot.
+* Histograms of Image Width and Height.ipynb – Script used to create the histograms of image height and widths.
-* CNN_Model_Training.ipynb – Notebook for building, training, and evaluating the CNN model.
+* MI3_Modelupdated.ipynb – Notebook for building, training, and evaluating the CNN model.
-* EDA.ipynb – Notebook for exploratory data analysis, including class distribution, image size, and sample images.

 ## Section 3 – How to Reproduce Our Results